EpsilonSolutions/netscaler-command-reference/docs/network/forwardingsession/forwardingsession.md

 <b>connfailover</b>
 Synchronize connection information with the secondary appliance in a high availability (HA) pair.
 That is, synchronize all connection-related information for the forwarding session.

+<b>sourceroutecache</b>
+Cache the source ip address and mac address of the DA servers.

+<b>processLocal</b>
+Enabling this option on forwarding session will not steer the packet to flow processor.
+Instead, packet will be routed.

 <b>devno</b>